-Water Quality Parameter Description рН The pH of water will not be depressed below 6.5, raised above 8.3, or changed at any time more than 0.3 units from normal ambient pH. pri In determining compliance with the above limits, the Regional Water Board may prescribe appropriate averaging periods provided that beneficial uses will be fully protected.
-Waters will be maintained as close to natural concentrations of dissolved matter as is reasonable considering careful use of the water resources.
-Conductivity Maximum electrical conductivity level for Lake Isabella and below Lake Isabella to KR-1 powerhouse: 300 micromhos/centimeter (μmhos/cm).
+Water Quality Description.
+Parameter Description рН The pH of water will not be depressed below 6.5, raised above 8.3, or changed at any time more than 0.3 units from normal ambient pH.
+In determining compliance with the above limits, the Regional Water Board may prescribe appropriate averaging periods provided that beneficial uses will be fully protected.
+Conductivity Waters will be maintained as close to natural concentrations of dissolved matter as is reasonable considering careful use of the water resources.
+Conductivity Maximum electrical conductivity level for Lake Isabella and below Lake Isabella to KR-1 Powerhouse: 300 micromhos/centimeter (μmhos/cm).
 Natural temperatures of waters will not be altered unless it can be demonstrated to the satisfaction of the Regional Water Board that such alteration in temperature does not adversely affect beneficial uses.
 Temperature Elevated temperature wastes will not cause the temperature of waters designated COLD or WARM to increase by more than 5°F above natural receiving water temperature.
 In determining compliance with the above limits, the Regional Water Board may prescribe appropriate averaging periods provided that beneficial uses will be fully protected.
-Turbidity Waters will be free of changes in turbidity that cause nuisance or adversely affect beneficial uses.
+Waters will be free of changes in turbidity that cause nuisance or adversely affect beneficial uses.
 Increases in turbidity attributable to controllable water quality factors will not exceed the following limits: Where natural turbidity is between 0 and 5 Nephelometric Turbidity Units (NTUs), increases will not exceed 1 NTU.
-Where natural turbidity is between 5 and 50 NTUs, increases will not exceed 20 percent.
+Turbidity Where natural turbidity is between 5 and 50 NTUs, increases will not exceed 20 percent.
 Where natural turbidity is equal to or between 50 and 100 NTUs, increases will not exceed 10 NTUs.
-Where natural turbidity is greater than 100 NTUs, increases will not exceed Where natural turbidity is greater than 100 NTUs, increases will not exceed 10 percent.
-In determining compliance with the above limits, the Regional Water Board may prescribe appropriate averaging periods provided that beneficial uses will be fully protected.
-Source: CRWQCB 20 appropriate averaging periods provided that beneficial uses will be fully protected.
+Where natural turbidity is greater than 100 NTUs, increases will not exceed 10 percent.
+Courses CDWOCD 201 In determining compliance with the above limits, the Regional Water Board may prescribe appropriate averaging periods provided that beneficial uses will be fully protected.